Yarrp'ing the Internet: Randomized High-Speed Active Topology Discovery: Yarrp Design

 When ICMP TTL exceeded messages arrive, we examine the included quotation to recover the destination probed, the originating TTL (hop), responding interface at that hop, and compute the RTT by taking the difference of the packet arrival time and the probe origination time as encoded in the quoted TCP sequence number.
 These values can be computed from the minimum 28 bytes of required quotation \cite{rfc1812}.

-Finally, \yrp can source either TCP SYN or ACK probes.
+\yrp can source either TCP SYN or ACK probes.
 While SYN probes can permit middlebox traversal, we use the ACK-only mode to avoid alarms triggered by large volumes of SYN traffic.
+We discuss our use of high-rate TCP ACK probing in~\S\ref{sec:design:ethics}, and outline a means to use ICMP and UDP probes in future work in~\S\ref{sec:conclusions}.